AntonioTach/finance-pro/README.md

 ## SENTRY

 This project is integrated with [Sentry](https://sentry.io/), an open-source error tracking tool that helps you monitor and fix crashes in real-time.
-Sentry provides a wide range of SDKs and plugins to help you monitor your app in production.
+Sentry provides a wide range of SDKs and plugins to help you monitor your app in production

+## PLAID

+This project is integrated with [Plaid](https://plaid.com/), a technology platform that enables applications to connect with users' bank accounts.
+Plaid focuses on lowering the barriers to entry in financial services by making it easier and safer to use financial data.